Get powerful hacking protection

 Delete suspicious apps

+You should also check to see what data apps have access to so you can change passwords and update personal information if needed.
 Confirm that any recently downloaded apps came from reputable developers and have good reviews.
 If they don’t, delete them from your phone.

 Reset your phone

-When you’re resetting your phone, don’t back up your apps, especially if you suspect your phone has malware.
+When resetting your phone, don’t back up your apps, especially if you suspect your phone has malware.
 Instead, take note of which apps you’d like to re-download and vet them to ensure they’re legitimate.

 Follow the instructions below to reset your iPhone or Android.